sscdelft/sscdelft.github.io/news/_posts/2020-09-02-book-recommendation.md

 ---
 layout: post
-title: "The Miracles of the Namiya General Store by Keigo Higashino"
+title: "Book Recommendation: The Miracles of the Namiya General Store by Keigo Higashino"
 ---
 Do you have any worries or concerns?
 Do you want to consult someone to get advice but you only want to do it anonymously?
 Then I guess you are looking for the Namiya General Store :P